RiyadhKh4n/cmarket/README.md

 - There needs to be a chekcout process, and for registered users an option to use their saved delivery details for a quicker checkout
 - Customer loyalty is an important factor, so there should also be a newsletter sign up, so that the site owner can keep customers up to date with latest products and deals.
 There should also be a Facebook Business page which is linked in the footer

+## Databases and Data Required

+Based on the above analysis, an inital overview of the models that would be needed for the site, and type of data in these tables can be seen below.
+A full description of the data models can be found in the [Database Schema section]().

+- A Users table, to store information about users, such as name, email address and password so they are able to login
+- A UserProfile table can extend the above, to include additional information such as the saved delivery address
+- A Products table, used to store information such as product name, description, price, sku, image and the category
+- An Orders table, to store the user, their delivery information and the order details
+- A linked table to this would be OrderLineItems which would be the individual items in an order and store the product information and quantity of that product

 ## Design